 As anyone who has even planned the smallest of registry office weddings will tell you, getting everything arranged for your big day can be extremely stressful.
 After deciding on what you are going to wear, the venue is perhaps the most important part of the planning phase.

-We looked at some key do’s and don’ts when it comes to choosing the perfect wedding venue for your special day.
+Key do’s and don’ts for choosing the perfect wedding venue

 DO: Shop Around